Itiviti/gradle-nuget-plugin/README.md

     }

     Where
-     - operation - could be add, remove, enable, disable
+     - operation - could be add, remove, enable, disable and list
      - sourceName - name of the nuget feed
      - sourceUrl - url of the nuget feed